 The exact reason for the development and progression of sundowners is unknown.
 However, research shows that age-related and degenerative changes may contribute to canine cognitive dysfunction.
 Such changes include loss of cells, oxidative stress, deterioration of the central nervous system, and accumulation of free radicals.

 The loss of cells may disrupt your canine companion’s biological clock.
 One of the main regulators of your dog’s body is a hormone known as melatonin.
-The pineal gland is a small gland in the brain that releases melatonin when the sun goes down (or when the body senses night light).
-As a result, a normal dog becomes tired and resets the body for another day.
+The pineal gland releases melatonin when the sun goes down, signaling rest.
+However, this process doesn’t always function properly in senior dogs, leading to abnormal sleep cycles and reduced activity.

 Signs and Symptoms of Sundowners in Dogs